chuckcoughlin/redistrict-colorado/docs/user-guides.md

 by tallying the number of counties contained or partially contained in a district and then subtracting the total number of counties.
 We want this score to be minimized.
 The same metric could be computed using municipal or other boundaries instead of counties if so desired.
-The limiting factor is the availability of appropriate shapefiles.
+The limiting factor is the availability of shapefiles that define the boundaries.

 ###### Partisan Asymmetry:
 Partisan asymmetry is a measure of the extent to which boundaries favor one party or the other.
 The application provides 4 different algorithms for this metric.